Aviation Maintenance Technology

 According to our latest Placement Report, graduates of our AVM program are earning an average wage of $23.97 per hour, just six months after graduation!

-Lake Area Technical Institute’s Aviation Program has been honored by the South Dakota Division of Workforce and Career Preparation.
+Lake Area Technical College’s Aviation Program has been honored by the South Dakota Division of Workforce and Career Preparation.
 The program received the South Dakota Director’s Award for Innovation and Excellence in 1999 and the South Dakota State Exemplary Program Award – T and I Division 2002.
 In October 2013, Aviation Maintenance Technology Department Supervisor Greg Klein received the prestigious SD Technician of the Year by the FAA.
 Read more here.

 Professional Fixed Wing Pilot